 Solar Battery Storage isn’t Available in Certain Climates

 While ideal weather conditions are beneficial, solar storage systems are robust and designed to withstand varying climates.
-When possible, we recommend indoor installations, often in a garage, but shaded outdoor installations are possible in areas where temperatures range between 15-110° F and are protected from severe weather.
+When possible, we recommend indoor installations, often in a garage, but shaded outdoor installations are possible in areas where temperatures range between 15 and 110 ° F and are protected from severe weather.

 Solar Battery Storage isn’t Safe